 2017 Acas (www.acas.org.uk) research 'Flexible working for parents returning to work: maintaining career development' demonstrates that "creating equality around leave for birth, adoption or caring responsibilities, creates a culture where requesting flexible working also becomes more gender neutral, especially where the business case rather than the reason for the request is the basis for the decision."

-Does the employer grant all new parents the right to work flexibly unless there would be a serious detriment to the organisation?
+Does the employer grant all new parents the right to work flexibly unless they can show it would have a serious detriment to the organisation?
+Do staff have the right to appeal against an employer's rejection?